sreyansb/Python_Mini_Compiler/README.md

 * The grammar is somewhat not right because it cannot handle multiple loops (but it can handle nested loops!).
 * All pathways haven't been tested, some issues might crop up: would love to hear them!

-Feel free to use the code (as long as you are not caught by your teachers!)
+Feel free to use the code (as long as you are not caught by your teachers!).
+I don't think I can stop you from using it either ways!

 <div align="center">